 - Industrial mining operations

-However, buying directly from miners is:
+However, buying directly from miners can be:

 - Highly regulated

-- Risky without proper licensing
+- Risky without licensing

-- Not recommended for inexperienced buyers
+- Difficult for inexperienced buyers

-- 14K, 18K, and 22K gold jewelry
+- 22K gold jewelry

 - Custom designs